Dancheg97/tradebits/README.md

 ## Improving

 The biggest problem of most cryptocurrecnies is versioning.
 It is really challenging when it comes to providing good verioning system in distributed system.
-This system is connected to GIT aswell, and has voting system, which allows modifications across multiple users to occure.
+This system is connected to `GIT` aswell, and has voting system, which allows modifications across multiple users to occure.

+#

+# Structure

+Project has 1-layer structure, all packages are stored in root directory.
+Rules for creating new package, or modifying existing once:
+- Provide doc for package use and purpose
+- Provide doc for every exported field
+- Achieve 100% test coverage
+- Make code readable/replacable/modifiable

+Root folder contains all calls for `gRPC API` calls and base money distribution operations.
+Works as orchestrator for other project elements.